przem8k/iatiis/README.md

 Open source book on industrial machine vision techniques.

+## Origin ##

+The first version of the book was created as a Master Thesis of [pietrzkiewicz](http://github.com/pietrzkiewicz) during his work in the [Adaptive Vision](http://www.adaptive-vision.com) project.

+Now the book is open-sourced and developed by the community and members of the [Adaptive Vision](http://www.adaptive-vision.com) project.

 ## Development Starter ##

 This section describes the primary setup needed to compile/develop the book.